QuantEcon/lecture-python-intro/lectures/heavy_tails.md

 In other words, extreme observations are rare and draws tend not to deviate too much from the mean.

+Putting this another way, light-tailed distributions are those that rarely generate extreme values.

+(A more formal definition is given below.)

-As a result, many statisticians and econometricians use rules of thumb such as "outcomes more than four or five standard deviations from the mean can safely be ignored."
+Many statisticians and econometricians use rules of thumb such as "outcomes more than four or five standard deviations from the mean can safely be ignored."

+But this is only true when distributions have light tails...

-### When Are Light Tails Valid?
+### When are light tails valid?

-Distributions that rarely generate extreme values are called light-tailed.
+In probability theory and in the real world, many distributions are light-tailed.

 For example, human height is light-tailed.